 What is Celiac Disease?

-Celiac Disease (also known as Celiac Sprue) is an immune reaction to eating gluten, a protein found in wheat, barley, and rye.
-For individuals with Celiac Disease, ingestion of the gluten causes damage to the small intestine, which is where the body absorbs a lot of its nutrients.
+Celiac Disease (also known as Celiac Sprue) is an immune reaction to eating gluten.
+For individuals with celiac disease, ingestion of the gluten causes damage to the small intestine, which is where the body absorbs many of its nutrients.
 It is estimated that one in one hundred people are affected by celiac disease worldwide.

 How is a Diagnosis Made?

-A blood test is a non-invasive screening tool to diagnose Celiac Disease, but the definitive diagnosis is made by a small bowel biopsy.
-This is accomplished by performing an upper endoscopy, or EGD, in which a gastroenterologist uses a camera to look at the intestines, while the patient is sedated.
+A blood test is a non-invasive screening tool to diagnose celiac disease, but a definitive diagnosis is made by a small bowel biopsy.
+This is accomplished by performing an upper endoscopy, or EGD, in which a gastroenterologist uses a camera to look at the intestines while the patient is sedated.
 A biopsy of the small intestine will confirm the diagnosis.

 What is the Treatment?

-Celiac Disease is usually treated by not ingesting of any food or substances that contain gluten.
-Once this happens, the symptoms will usually improve within a few weeks to a few months, depending on the severity of those symptoms.
-In some rare cases, if the symptoms do not improve by dietary modification, the doctor may need to prescribe an immunosuppressive medication.
+Celiac disease is usually treated by changing your diet so that no foods or substances containing gluten are ingested.
+Once this happens, the symptoms will usually improve within a few weeks or months, depending on their severity.
+In some rare cases, if the symptoms do not improve following dietary modification, the doctor may need to prescribe an immunosuppressive medication.

 What is Gluten Sensitivity?

-Not everyone who has problems with gluten has Celiac Disease.
-There is a condition known as gluten intolerance or sensitivity, which is distinct from Celiac.
-These patients can have similar symptoms, but test negative for Celiac Disease.
-Gluten sensitivity can cause gas, bloating, abdominal pain, diarrhea and other similar symptoms, but does not include the long-term risks associated Celiac Disease.
+Not everyone who has problems with gluten has celiac disease.
+There is also a condition known as gluten intolerance or sensitivity, which is distinct from celiac.
+These patients often have similar symptoms but test negative for celiac disease.
+Gluten intolerance can cause gas, bloating, abdominal pain, diarrhea, and other similar symptoms, but does not include the long-term risks associated with celiac disease.